tavonkelly/BungeeServerManager/README.md

 Have you ever wanted to add or remove a server, change an ip address or port, or even change the motd without restarting BungeeCord?
 Well now you can! (yw)

 ### Download
-Download here on Spigot: --> insertLink <--
+Download here on Spigot: http://www.spigotmc.org/resources/bungeeservermanager.7388/

 ### Installing
 Just drag the plugin file into your BungeeCord's plugin server.